Geography Curriculum Statement

 " The study of geography is more than just memorising places on a map.
 It's about understanding the complexity of our world and appreciating the diversity of cultures that exist across continents.
 And in the end, it's about using all that knowledge to help bridge divides and bring people together."
 Barack Obama

-Geography at Abbey Village provides a means of exploring, appreciating and understanding the world in which we live and how it has evolved.
+Geography at Abbey Village provides a means of inspiring pupils with a curiosity and fascination about the world and its people, which we hope will remain with them for the rest of their lives.We aim to equip them with with a knowldege and appreciation for a range of divserse places, people, ressources and natural and human environments, together with a deep understanding of the Earth's key physical and human processes.
 It contributes to the cultural, social, spiritual and moral life of children as they acquire knowledge of a range of different cultures and traditions, and learn tolerance and understanding of other people and environments.
-Geography can encourage pupils to think about their own place in the world, their values, and their rights and responsibilities to other people and to the Earth.
+Geography can encourage pupils to think about their own place in the world, their values, and their rights and responsibilities towards other people and to our Earth.

 At Abbey Village, we believe that Geography helps to provoke and provide answers to questions about the natural and human aspects of the world.
 Children are encouraged to develop a greater understanding and knowledge of the world, as well as their place in it.
 Geography is, by nature, an investigative subject, which develops and understanding of concepts, knowledge and skills.
 We seek to inspire in children a curiosity and fascination about the natural world and its people which will remain with them for the rest of their lives; to promote the children’s interest and understanding of diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 The curriculum is designed to develop knowledge and skills that are progressive, as well as transferable, throughout their time at Abbey Village and also to their further education and beyond.